phuc-nt/jira-cloud-mcp-server/README.md

 3. **Documentation with Confluence**
    - "Create a Confluence page titled 'Meeting Notes'"
-   - "Update the Confluence page 'API Documentation' with new examples and labels"
+   - "Update the Confluence page 'API Documentation' with new examples"
-   - "Add the label 'documentation' to the page about architecture"
-   - "Remove the label 'draft' from the page 'Meeting Notes'"
+   - "Change the title of the 'Meeting Notes' page to 'Weekly Meeting Notes'"
    - "Add a comment to the Confluence page about API Documentation"
+   - "Update my comment on the API Documentation page"
+   - "Delete my comment from the Meeting Notes page"
+   - "Delete the outdated page about last year's project"

 4. **Analysis and Reporting**
    - "Compare the number of completed issues between the current and previous sprint"